Magnetic field induced corrections to the NJL model coupling constant from vacuum polarization: Numerical results

 \FloatBarrier

-The resulting magnetic field dependence of some of the scalar and pseudoscalar coupling constants, $G_{uu}^{s,ps}(B)$, $G_{dd}^{s,ps}(B)$, $G_{ss}^{s,ps}(B)$ and $G_{ds}^{s,ps}(B)$, are shown in Fig. (\ref{fig:GsGps}) for the set of parameters I. The pseudoscalar magnetic field corrections are positive and they increase with the magnetic field whereas the corrections to the scalar coupling constant are negative and decrease with the magnetic field.
-Together with these coupling constants it is presented a set of points for a particular definition from lattice QCD to make contact with the NJL model from Ref. \cite{endrodi+marko}.
+The resulting magnetic field dependencies of some of the scalar and pseudoscalar coupling constants, $G_{uu}^{s,ps}(B)$, $G_{dd}^{s,ps}(B)$, $G_{ss}^{s,ps}(B)$ and $G_{ds}^{s,ps}(B)$, are shown in Figs. (\ref{fig:Gs}) and (\ref{fig:Gps}) for the set of parameters above.
+The pseudoscalar magnetic field corrections are positive and they increase with the magnetic field whereas the corrections to the scalar coupling constant are negative and decrease with the magnetic field.
+Together with the scalar coupling constants in Fig. (\ref{fig:Gs}) it is also presented: the parameterizations of Eqs. (\ref{GB1}) and (\ref{GB2}) from Refs. \cite{avancini-etal,ferreira-etal} - respectively in dotted (yellow) and dot-dashed (green) lines - and a set of points for a particular definition from lattice QCD to make contact with the NJL model from Ref. \cite{endrodi+marko}.

 \FloatBarrier